In Search of Projectively Equivariant Networks: Projective equivariance

 (ii) The $U^\varepsilon$ are contained in the space $U_{HH}$ of solutions of the linear invariance problem

-of the {commutator} subgroup $\{H,H\}$ generated by {commutators} $\{h,k\}=hkh^{-1}k^{-1}, h,k \in H$.
-If $\F=\C$, $V$ is finite dimensional and $H$ is compact, $U_{HH}$ is even the direct sum of the $U^\varepsilon$, $\varepsilon \in H^*$. \end{proposition} The proofs require slightly more involved mathematical machinery than above.
+of the \emph{{commutator} subgroup} $\{H,H\}$, i.e. the subgroup generated by {commutators} $\{h,k\}=hkh^{-1}k^{-1}, h,k \in H$.
+If $\F=\C$, $\calV$ is finite dimensional and $H$ is compact, $U_{HH}$ is even the direct sum of the $U^\varepsilon$, $\varepsilon \in H^*$. \end{proposition} The proofs require slightly more involved mathematical machinery than above.
 The idea for $(i)$ is that the $\widehat{\rho}$ in this case can be assumed unitary.
 The ``$\subseteq$'' part of $(ii)$ is a simple calculation, whereas we for the ``direct sum'' part need to utilize the simultaneous diagonalization theorem for commuting families of unitary operators.
 The details are given in Appendix \ref{sec:app-structure}.

-This proposition has two important consequences for networks with finite-dimensional intermediate spaces and compact symmetry groups (which will be true for all examples we consider in this paper).
-First, $(i)$ means that the nonlinearity we use in our networks can be restricted to only commute with elements $\theta$ in the unit circle, instead of all $\theta \in \F$.
-This opens up for e.g.\ the use of the $\tanh$-nonlinearity for real-valued networks.
-Second, $(ii)$ implies that $U^\varepsilon$ is nontrivial only for finitely many $\varepsilon$, and further that the sum of their dimensions does not exceed $\dim(U_{HH})$.
-Hence, each tuple $(A_k^\varepsilon)_{\varepsilon \in H^*}$ can be represented with no more than $\dim(U_{HH})\leq \dim(\Hom(V_k,V_{k+1}))$ scalars.
+We move on to discuss the structure of the spaces $U^\varepsilon$ for three relevant cases.
+We will make use of a few well-known group theory results --- for convenience, we give proofs of them in \ref{sec:app-grouptheory}.

-We move on to discuss the structure of the spaces $U^\varepsilon$ for three relevant cases\footnote{A few well-known group theory results will be useful.
-For convenience, we give proofs of them in \ref{sec:app-grouptheory}}.
+\myparagraph{The rotation group} $\SO(3)$ is a \emph{perfect} group, meaning that $\SO(3)$ is equal to its commutator subgroup $\{\SO(3),\SO(3)\}$.
+This has the consequence that $\SO(3)^*$ only contains the trivial character $1$, which trivially shows that { \eqref{eq:inv} is equal to the space $U^1$.
+In other words, we have the following corollary. \begin{corollary} For projections of linear representations $\widehat{\rho}: \SO(3)\to \GL(\calV)$, { \eqref{eq:inv}} is equivalent to the linear equivariance problem { \eqref{eq:liftinv}} \end{corollary}

-\myparagraph{The rotation group} $\SO(3)$ is a \emph{perfect} group, meaning that $\SO(3)$ is equal to its commutator subgroup $\{\SO(3),\SO(3)\}$ generated by commutators $\{R,S\}=RSR^{-1}S^{-1}$.
-This has the consequence that $\SO(3)^*$ only contains the trivial character $1$, which in turn shows that \emph{for projections of linear representations} $\widehat{\rho}: \SO(3)\to \GL(V)$, \emph{{ \eqref{eq:inv}} is equivalent to the linear equivariance problem { \eqref{eq:liftinv}}}.
-Consequently, the projective nets we have proposed will in this case necessarily be the standard linearly equivariant ones.
-This has the consequence that all projectively equivariant net related to the pinhole camera model (Example~\ref{ex:cameramodel}) we design using our approach are necessarily linearly equivariant.
+This means that if one wants to construct a canonical projectively equivariant neural net (Example~\ref{ex:cameramodel}), one either has to settle with the already available linearly equivariant ones, or construct a non-linearity that is projectively, but not linearly equivariant.
+To construct such non-linearities is interesting future work, but unrelated to the linear equivariance questions we tackle here, and hence out of the scope of this work.